By Troy Ivan

 - 3/4 cup water

-- canna-oil extract as needed for desired potency (NOT decarboxylated)
+- decarboxylated canna-oil extract as needed for desired potency (please click here decarb blog if you are unfamiliar with decarbing)

 - 1 tsp of extract flavoring (I used French Roast Coffee extract made with the Source)